harrydowning/serl/docs/source/user_guide/lang_config.rst

     Whitespace: "bg:#e8dfdf"

 ..
 Note::
-  The use of quotes around the styles in the above example are neccessary, as otherwise the hex colours would be treated as YAML comments and ``:`` would try to create another mapping.
+  The use of quotes around the styles in the above example are necessary, as otherwise the hex colours would be treated as YAML comments and ``:`` would try to create another mapping.
   See :ref:`using-yaml` for tips.

+See :ref:`static-syntax-highlighting` for more details.

 .. _environment: